 In most states, counseling psychologists need a doctorate in psychology, an internship, at least 1-2 years of supervised professional experience, and a passing score on the Examination for Professional Practice in Psychology.
 Hospitals and clinics may require counseling psychologists they hire to possess certification from the American Board of Professional Psychology.

-Other types of counseling occupations also require licensure.
+Other types of counseling occupations also require licensure and potentially a specific degree.
 Marriage and family therapists, for example, need a master’s degree, 2,000-4,000 hours of post-degree supervised clinical experience, and a passing score on a state-recognized exam.

 Good sources of information on state licensure include: